pluralsight-camel/fundamentals-of-integration-with-apache-camel/demos/module-3/module-3-demo.md

 producerTemplate.sendBody("direct:file:start", file);
 ```

-13. The send body method will send the file to the route via the direct component I defined in advice with.
+13. The send body method will send the file to the route via the direct component I defined.
 This is a basic pattern you can follow for most production of content to a route.
 The last step of the test is to tell Camel what the mock rest endpoint expects.
 I'll add the expectation and assertion calls now.
 ```
 restEndpoint.expectedMessageCount(1);